Gundagai historic bridges

 • What actions are you taking to protect the environment and animal welfare?

-The NSW Government will carry out a Review of Environmental Factors (REF), which will examine and take into account all matters affecting or likely to affect the environment by the proposed removal of the timber road viaduct.
+The NSW Government carried out a Review of Environmental Factors (REF), which examined and took into account all matters affecting or likely to affect the environment by the proposed removal of the timber road viaduct.

-As a part of the REF, a Bat Management Plan will be developed as bats are known to roost and breed in the timber road viaduct throughout different seasons.
-A heritage impact statement, notification and consultation with the community will also be carried out as part of the development of the REF.
+As a part of the REF, a Bat Management Plan was developed as bats were known to roost and breed in the timber road viaduct throughout different seasons.
+A heritage impact statement, notification and consultation with the community was also be carried out as part of the development of the REF.

 • Is the timber road viaduct listed on the State Heritage Register?

-The timber road viaduct which is being removed is not listed on the State Heritage Register but is considered to be of local heritage significance.
+The timber road viaduct was not listed on the State Heritage Register but was considered to be of local heritage significance.

 The operational section of Prince Alfred Bridge over the Murrumbidgee River, as well as the disused rail viaduct, are both State Heritage-listed and are being retained.